zjy2677/MLOP/docs/team_task.md

 # Project Overview

-This project is a **property price checker prototype**
+This project is a **property price checker prototype** By far this is just a naive thought and could be changed during development phase

 The goal is to help users evaluate a property listing by:
 - estimating a fair market price from historical transactions,